danielduarte/flowed/doc/resolver-library.md

 - `count`: Number of times the task is going to be executed.
 - `taskParams`: Array of Key-Value objects with params.
 - `resolverAutomapParams`: Boolean to indicate if params in task are going to be auto-mapped or need explicit mapping.
 Defaults to false.
-- `resolverAutomapResults`: Boolean to indicate if resuts in task are going to be auto-mapped or need explicit mapping.
+- `resolverAutomapResults`: Boolean to indicate if results in task are going to be auto-mapped or need explicit mapping.
 Defaults to false.
-- `flowId`: Flow Id to be used in debugging messages.
+- `flowId`: Flow id to be used in debugging messages.
 - `parallel`: Boolean to specify if the task instances can run in parallel or in sequence (waiting one to finish before starting the next one).

 **results**: